 Tours from Zurich to Zermatt and Matterhorn

-It is also possible to visit Zermatt from Zurich on an organised tour.
-Travellers taking this day trip will also visit Zermatt, an alpine village featuring chalet-style Swiss homes.
+It is also possible to visit Zermatt from Zurich on a private tour.

-If, when visiting Zurich a mountain trip is essential to you, then a small group tour to the Matterhorn region is one of the very best.
-Choose from either:
+If, when visiting Zurich a mountain trip is essential to you but you don’t want the hassle of making all the arrangements yourself, then a private tour to the Matterhorn region is the answer.

 Which of these are your top Zurich day trip destinations?

 As you can see, there are plenty of day trips from Zurich to choose from.

 We’ve highlighted the most popular Zurich day trips to help you choose the one that is just right for you.